RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 After purchasing the DBeaver license or getting the Trial/Academic license, you will receive a License text by email.
 It will also be available in your personal account on our [site](https://dbeaver.com/).
 This License text will contain your License ID e. g.
-DB-821MPZFO-ZA8W, the start date and license owner’s name and company name.
+DB-841MRZHY-ZH54, the start date and license owner’s name and company name.
 It is very important to import your License correctly.

 ### Import from email

 You can just copy-paste the License Key to import the license into the License Manager.
-Please note that you need to copy-paste the full license text (not just license ID).
+Please note that you need to copy-paste the full license text (not just the license ID).
 The license text starts with “–” and ends with “==” characters.

 ![](images/license/email.png)